A Plan to Renew the Promise of American Life, Plank 1

 1.13.
 To get “money out of politics,” repeal existing federal campaign-finance laws and leave it to states to regulate campaigns, as the Founders intended, while restoring limits on federal power and dramatically shrinking the size and scope of government—the only sure ways to diminish political corruption.

+First, my apologies if some of these recommendations may strike the reader as boring or trivial.
 This plank is a bit of a catch-all, gathering into one place a series of recommendations related to voting, campaigns, political parties, and representation.
-Some of my recommendations may strike readers as boring or trivial, but I regard them all as important and interrelated.

-I could have dubbed this plank “Reform Our Political System” or something along those lines, but instead I chose to call it “Ensure Ballot Integrity” because ballot integrity is fundamental.
+Second, the plank’s title.
+I could have dubbed it “Reform Our Political System” or something along those lines, but instead I chose to call it “Ensure Ballot Integrity,” because ballot integrity is fundamental.
 All other reforms depend on it.
 Ballot integrity symbolizes and in a certain sense encapsulates the entire plank.

 Ballot integrity.
 If we can’t trust the results of elections, we can’t know what the voters want.
 Enforcing strict ballot integrity safeguards the Constitution.
 And it encourages democratic participation by giving citizens the confidence that their vote counts.